shafr/shafr.github.io/_posts/audiobooks/2015-10-27-jack-reacher-series.md

 I've enjoyed this book - great plot twist, but it's kind of easy to guess from the beginning who's who.
 Also lots of violence.

 # Die Trying

+# Trip Wire
+Great narration by Dick Hill - enjoyed his impersonation of different people.
+Also great and (almost) unpredictable plot.
+As always some detective work, romance.
+Lee is following his book pattern.